New Brunswick: Health care

 New Brunswickers are entitled to the universal and government-funded healthcare operated by the Department of Health.
 They can use their Medicare card to get this care or receive care in another province.
 New Brunswick is divided into 2 health care regions: Vitalité Health Network and Horizon Health Network.
 There also exists 2 confidential health information lines: 911 (for emergencies) and 811 (for non-urgent health questions).

 Finding a family doctor is important for all New Brunswickers, but it has become difficult over the last decade.
 Patient Connect NB is a provincially managed, bilingual patient registry that matches New Brunswickers with a family doctor or nurse practitioner on a first-come, first-serve basis.
 As of 2022, this registry lists at 74,000 people waiting to be matched.

 Health care services not covered by the government include: dentists, optometrists, retirement homes, mental health services, private clinics, and health insurance.

 Transportation

 The Department of Transportation and Infrastructure maintains government facilities and the province's highway network and ferries.
 The Trans-Canada Highway is not under federal jurisdiction, and traverses the province from Edmundston following the Saint John River Valley, through Fredericton, Moncton, and on to Nova Scotia and Prince Edward Island.

+Regional public transportation

+The provincial government operates public transportation by ferry.
+Four cities in New Brunswick operate urban public transportation services: Fredericton Transit (Fredericton), Codiac Transpo (Moncton), Saint John Transit (Saint John), and Miramichi Transit (Miramichi).
+Parts of the province are also served by Maritime Bus, a coach operator.

+Ferry

+Multiple areas along the Saint John River contain ferries operated by the Department of Transportation and Infrastructure, with routes connecting Greater Saint John to the Kingston Peninsula, as well as some routes connecting mainland New Brunswick to various islands.
+The province is also serviced by Coastal Transport Limited, a ferry service which operates three ferries in the province, including a route between Blacks Harbour and Grand Manan Island.
+Bay Ferries operates the MV Fundy Rose, connecting Saint John to Digby, Nova Scotia.